Discover Itsaso's highlights, such as restaurants, shops, leisure activities and other interesting opportunities.

 This riverbank has maintained elements and remnants of medieval constructions in the monuments and toponymy: Jauregi, Church (former hermitage) , Gartziandegi (Hospital of pilgrims), Ostatuzahar, Miranda, Errota-Errementari, Butro, Armaindegi and pillory, Aroztegi, Agirre...
 The Church preserves parts of the 16th century, such as the lower part of the walls, the arch of the half-point doorway, the stoup and the old carving of Mary Magdalene.

 This industrial environment was a very important place until the beginning of the 1960s when it was bought by Iberduero to build a power plant.
 Zozabarrotxiki was an inn located next to the Ormaiztegi-Zumarraga highway and where the historic roads from Mandubia and Gabiria converged.

 It was a stopping place for many muleteers, carters and pilgrims and there were several mills in operation nearby: Uribar, Zabalegi and Orue.
-Throughout the twentieth century until its disappearance it maintained great social life thanks to the bowling game with his own bolatoki and 3 generations of renowned players: the Ugarteburu.
+Throughout the twentieth century until its disappearance it maintained a great social life thanks to the bowling game with its own "bolatoki" and 3 generations of renowned players: the Ugarteburu.